Dan’s Law was put in place to legalise the cultivation of medicinal cannabis in Australia. But was it all for nothing?

 If you want to help, we believe there are three things you can do that are likely to have a big impact so please, if you’re able to, try to take at least one of the below actions (all three if you possibly can):

-Encourage your doctor to come to our 2019 Medicinal Cannabis Symposium in March (or come yourself!).
+Encourage your doctor to view talks from our 2019 Medicinal Cannabis Symposium as well as the previous events (and do so yourself!).

 More info here: